aymericzip/intlayer/docs/en-GB/packages/next-intlayer/useLocale.md

 - **`locale`**: The current locale as set in the React context.
 - **`defaultLocale`**: The primary locale defined in the configuration.
 - **`availableLocales`**: A list of all locales available as defined in the configuration.
 - **`setLocale`**: A function to change the application's locale and update the URL accordingly.
 It takes care of prefix rules, whether to add the locale to the path or not based on configuration.
-Utilizes `useRouter` from `next/navigation` for navigation functions like `push` and `refresh`.
+Utilises `useRouter` from `next/navigation` for navigation functions like `push` and `refresh`.
 - **`pathWithoutLocale`**: A computed property that returns the path without the locale.
 It is useful for comparing URLs.
 For example, if the current locale is `fr`, and the url `fr/my_path`, the path without locale is `/my_path`.
-Utilizes `usePathname` from `next/navigation` to get the current path.
+Utilises `usePathname` from `next/navigation` to get the current path.

 ## Conclusion